Your Guide to Wearing Makeup After Blepharoplasty

 Post-Surgical Makeup Tips

-Ideally, a patient will wait 2-3 weeks following the procedure and get approval from their surgeon before applying makeup after blepharoplasty.
+Ideally, a patient will wait 2-3 weeks after the procedure and obtain their surgeon’s approval before applying makeup following blepharoplasty.
 When you begin to apply makeup again, there are some tips to make the transition as gentle as possible.

 Start Gentle

-With the eye region being more sensitive post-surgery, using gentler, non-comedogenic and water-based cosmetics to start will help you transition back to skincare and makeup.
-Avoid products with strong pigmentation as these products can stain the skin and require a harsher makeup removal process.
-Likewise, avoid makeup with glitters, as the residual fallout can cause irritations in the eye and get stuck in the recovering incision.
+With the eye region being more sensitive post-surgery, starting with gentler, non-comedogenic, water-based cosmetics will help you transition back to skincare and makeup.
+Avoid products with strong pigmentation, as these products can stain the skin and require a harsher makeup removal process.
+Likewise, avoid makeup with glitter, as the fallout can cause eye irritation and get stuck in the healing incision.

-Once you confidently feel that using gentler products does not cause you any issues, the transition can be slowly made back to standard cosmetics.
+Once you feel confident that using gentler products does not cause you any issues, you can slowly transition back to standard cosmetics.

 Keep Things Sterile and Clean

-As previously mentioned, your recovery eyes will be more prone to infection by bacteria, so you might want to either use new; or thoroughly cleaned applicators like brushes and sponges when applying makeup after double eyelid surgery and blepharoplasty.
-Bacteria can resonate in the makeup pans itself as well from residual brush dipping and finger swatching, so avoiding older and thoroughly used makeup while recovering is a good idea.
+As previously mentioned, your recovery eyes will be more prone to bacterial infection, so you might want to use new or thoroughly cleaned applicators, such as brushes and sponges, when applying makeup after double eyelid surgery and blepharoplasty.
+Bacteria can also accumulate in the makeup pans themselves from residual brush dipping and finger swatching, so avoiding older, heavily used makeup while recovering is a good idea.

 Take Care When Removing

-Prolonged makeup wearing and especially sleeping with makeup is not recommended even to any eyes, let alone those recovering from a procedure.
+Prolonged makeup wear, especially sleeping with makeup, is not recommended, even for the eyes, let alone for those recovering from a procedure.
 Thus, removal of makeup after double eyelid surgery is important, but fresh or sensitive incisions and skin can make the process difficult.
-Using the gentler water-based makeup will help with easier removal; thus, using a gentler makeup remover is also advised to avoid harsher chemicals, skin drying, and harsher rubbing.
+Using gentler, water-based makeup will make removal easier; thus, a gentler makeup remover is also advised to avoid harsh chemicals, skin drying, and excessive rubbing.

 Re-Learn your Technique